Helpful Insights to Understand Your Loved Ones in Their Struggles

 People can have the best intentions in what they’re saying even when it comes across as hurtful.

-It seems that more often than not, silence isn’t golden and we try to fill the awkwardness with words to try and help.
+It seems that more often than not, silence isn’t golden and people try to fill the awkwardness with words to try and help.

 Consequently, many comments are very unhelpful and can come across as unfeeling, unkind or some kind of platitude that’s supposed to make everyone feel better.